 Chew and Manoeuvre (replaces Pull Into Tunnel) With a grappled victim, continue bite attacks as long as target resists.
 If under attack from other PCs, move so as not to be surrounded, potentially backing towards a narrower tunnel.
 If grappled victim no longer struggles, drop and bite new target.

 Desperate Frenzy (replaces Retreat) If injured 25+ hp in one round or reduced to below half hp, and if required to restore drama when PCs are winning easily, queen can bite or dash as a bonus action on each of her turns.
 (This is a homebrew rules tweak not appearing in the monster manual; many GMs use something like it, in DnD especially since 4e.)

 Reinforcements Normal ankhegs can appear from side tunnels (as Rush From Tunnel) or even the walls, floor or ceiling (as Burst From Ground).
 If desired to balance/pace the encounter.

 Dog Gets Involved If desired to complicate the encounter, a PC’s dog bounds into the melee, either rushing to attack the queen (ineffectively) or yapping at the PC.
 The queen may attack it but will miss—aim for jeopardy not tragedy.
 Demonstrate the drawbacks of normal dogs in mid-level DnD combat.
-(Actually, I could have put this in the first encounter, but I didn’t think of it at the time.)
+(Actually, I could have put this in the preliminary encounter, but I didn’t think of it at the time.)

 Eggs Start to Hatch To ramp up the drama.
 Young ankhegs could emerge in a round or two, or could be a slower process just adding a feeling of time pressure.
 Could use normal ankheg stats for hatchlings if they do emerge, or reduce as seems appropriate.